-- Two subject papers in subjects students intend to study at A Level (the Head of Sixth Form decides which two out of the four)
+- Two subject papers in subjects students intend to study at A Level - A personal statement task

-- A verbal/non-verbal paper

-- A personal statement task

 Following the entrance examinations, successful candidates will be invited to the College for an interview with the Head of Sixth Form.
 Parents will also have the opportunity to meet with a senior member of staff whilst their child is being interviewed.
 A reference from the student's current school will be requested on receipt of the online application form.